Getting Around

 Traffic Impacts

-Beginning Monday, August 25, State Street from Lake Street to Randolph Street will be reduced to one lane in each direction.
+Beginning the evening of Monday, October 13, State Street from Wacker Drive to Randolph Street will be reduced to one lane in each direction.

 Pedestrian Impacts